 What we do to fix sewer inflow

-We undertake inspection of the sewerage system to identify where rain water is entering the sewer.
+We inspect the sewerage system to find where rainwater is getting in.
 Some of our methods include:

-- closed circuit television (CCTV) - a remote controlled camera can undertake detailed and accurate inspection of sewerage pipes to identify defects;
+- Closed circuit television (CCTV) - a remote controlled camera is used to take a detailed look inside the sewerage system

-- dye testing - a non-toxic bright coloured dye is pumped into the sewerage system to confirm existence of defects;
+- Dye testing - a non-toxic bright coloured dye is pumped into the sewerage system to find defects

-- smoke testing - we inject a harmless gas (mostly water vapour) into the sewerage system and watch for the points where it exits - identifying improper connections to the sewerage system;
+- Smoke testing - a harmless gas (mostly water vapour) is pumped into the sewerage system to find defects and illegal connections

-- visual property inspections - authorised council employees may enter your property and perform an inspection of visible areas of your wastewater system (overflow relief gullies, downpipe connections and manholes).
+- Visual property inspections - authorised council employees may enter properties and inspect visible areas of the wastewater system, such as overflow relief gullies, downpipe connections and manholes.